AnandChowdhary/unqueue/README.md

 ## ⭐️ Features

 - No configuration or databases required (in-memory)
-- Automatically retry tasks 3 times
+- Automatically retry tasks if they fail
+- First-class TypeScript and Node.js 14 support

 ## 💻 Getting started